orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Its core claim is intentionally narrow:

-A-DAP makes later alteration of committed decision records detectable under defined custody assumptions.
+A-DAP makes later alteration of committed decision records detectable under defined custody, materiality, and verification assumptions.

 It does not prove that the original decision was true.